New Zealand TEA Party: 2020 general election

 The party did not apply for a broadcasting allocation for the 2020 general election.
 In July 2020, the TEA Party applied to the Electoral Commission to be a registered party and it was registered on 6 August 2020.
 In September 2020, the TEA Party announced their candidate list for the 2020 election.
 Youth wing president, Dominic Hoffman Dervan was also a TEA Party list candidate and stood for the Auckland Central electorate contesting in the 2020 general election.

 The party received 2,415 of the party vote, or 0.1%, in the 2020 election, and won no electorate seats, so did not enter Parliament.

 Present status

-The current party leader is John Hong, and its president is Brett Killip.

 The party's registration was cancelled at its request on 14 September 2022.
+It did not field candidates in the 2023 general election.